KeflerExe/Bigger-Data-Types-C-/README.md

 In different fields of science there is a need to work with very big, or very small  numerical values.
 With this program im implementing data types in C++ to handle very large numeric values, exceeding the representation range of the defined data types in standard language.
-To do this, the generic data type BigInt<size_t Base> is defined. which represents integers using positional notation.
-In this numbering system, The value of a digit depends on its relative position and the Base, which determines the number of digits needed to write any number.
+To do this, the generic data type BigInt<size_t Base> is defined which represents integers using positional notation.
+In this numbering system, the value of a digit depends on its relative position and the base, which determines the number of digits needed to write any number.
 By default, the decimal system will be used (base 10), although it is also common to use the binary (base 2), octal (base 8) and hexadecimal (base 16).